 - For protocols that have variants (e.g. NDI and Dante AV) we have counted all the variants as one for simplicity but this does not mean that every NDI or every DanteAV product can connect to each other

 - Some products that do not have a media networking connection themselves but are very frequently used with a bridging device.
 This is true for some amplifiers.
 Also some mixing consoles are simply control surfaces with no connectivity themselves.
 For now we have only counted the items that have actual media connectivity; in the case of amplifiers, we count just the bridging device and in the case of mixers we count the stage boxes and/or mix engines.

-The number of networked AV products on the market continues to grow despite the supply chain shortages.
+The number of networked AV products on the market continues to grow and we are emerging well from the supply chain crisis.